This is only a partial list of the plants and seeds we have available, send $2 ($4 foreign) for our complete paper catalog.

 Satureja multiflora “Alwe Lawen” “Menta de Arbol”

-10 seed $4
+10 seed $3.50

 Ugni molinae ”Unu” “Murtillo” “Chilean Guava”

 Myrtaceae.
 Ornamental evergreen shrub to 6′.
 Cup-shaped fragrant white-pink flowers and 1/3″ rose-purple edible berries.
 Southern Chile.
-The fruit has a particularly delicious flavor, being aromatic and sweet.
+The fruit has a particularly delicious flavor, being aromatic, tart and sweet.
 The leaves are rich in antioxidants, the Mapuche make a analgesic tea from them and brew chicha from the fruit.
 The roasted seeds are a coffee substitute.
 Ugni candollei is used to induce dreaming.
 Commercially cultivated in Chile for the fruits, it was popular in 1800s England, Queen Victoria’s favorite fruit!
 Does excellent here in northern California.
 Dislikes alkaline soil, but is very easy to grow.
 Sun to half shade, drought tolerant when established.
 Can be trimmed as a hedge.
 Deserves wide cultivation.
-The plants we offer are seed grown from wild stock, assuring the highest genteic diversity.
+The plants we offer are seed grown from wild stock, assuring the highest genetic diversity.
 We have also been selecting out some interesting clones, inquire for these.
 Higher germination with 30 days cold.
 Z8a

 Seed packet $3